eformat/argocd-team-topologies/README.md

 EOF
 ```

-You can choose which option suits !

-**NOTE** You must deploy the namespaces first for each example below.
+**NOTE** You must deploy these namespaces first for each of the examples below.

-It may also be desireable for the teams to own the creation of namespaces which we will cover along the way.
+It may also be desireable for the teams to own the creation of namespaces which is not covered here, however that is easily done by altering the methods above.

 ### Cluster ArgoCD for Everyone